 Read about the project

-Remodelling & House Extension to family home.
-Macclesfield Architects
+Remodelling & House Extension to family home in Conservation Area by RIBA Architects

 CONTEMPORARY CONSERVATION IN MACCLESFIELD

 Combining lives and families, Dave and Claire bought this detached 1960’s house between Prestbury and Macclesfield to bring together four children and separate lives.
 The house was built before the area was designated a Conservation Area and hadn’t been updated presenting a fantastic opportunity to create a tailored family home.
 A full programme of modernisation was required to meet the family’s lifestyle aspirations, today’s living expectations and to better integrate within the Conservation Area.

 With four teenage children between them space and privacy was key.
 This modest home needed to double in size.
 A wide dwelling on a narrow plot, space would need to be innovatively acquired.